Ian Sutherland (bowls)

-Ian Charles Sutherland (November 15, 1935 – 1999) was a Welsh international lawn bowls player.
+Ian Charles Sutherland (15 November 1935 – 1999) was a Welsh international lawn bowls player.

 Bowls career

-He represented Wales during the Lawn bowls at the 1974 British Commonwealth Games.
+Sutherland represented the Welsh team at the 1974 British Commonwealth Games in Christchurch, New Zealand, where he competed in the fours event, with Gareth Humphreys, John Russell Evans and Dai Richards and just missed the medal rostrum after finishing in fourth place.

 Four years later, he won a bronze medal in the men's fours at the 1978 Commonwealth Games in Edmonton with Ellis Stanbury, Gwyn Evans, and John Thomson.

-He won a national pairs title in 1971 when he was with the Ebbw Vale club.
+He won a national pairs title in 1971 at the Welsh National Bowls Championships when he was with the Ebbw Vale club.
+He was bowling for Beaufort BC at the time of the 1974 Games.